W3stside/UrbanSweat/README.md

 });
 ```
 #### REDUCERS
+> Create fake initialState object and create tests akin to using a real Reducer in the app.
+> Look at each ``it()`` block and notice how first we initiate State by passing ``undefined`` then in subsequent blocks
+test on the reducer by firing actions and writing test expectations
 ```javascript
 import {expect} from 'chai'
 // TEST RELATED IMPORTS
 import reducer from '../../../app/reducers/usersReducer' import * as types from '../../../app/actions/types'